 A complicated application form is enough to put some people off.
-Try to minimise the questions you ask to those that matter, ensure that it is easy to include a CV, and consider leaving things like portfolios and work examples for a later stage in the application process.
+Try to minimize the questions you ask to those that matter, ensure that it is easy to include a CV, and consider leaving things like portfolios and work examples for a later stage in the application process.

-Your job posting is basically an advert, and you should treat it as such.
+Your online job posting is basically an advert, and you should treat it as such.
 The page should be targeted to readers, you need to ensure that there are clear Calls To Action employed on the page, and you should market your ad listings in the same way you would market the rest of your website.

-If you use a recruitment agency, they will conduct the marketing for your job application pages.
+If you use a recruitment agency, they will conduct marketing for your job application pages.
 They will conduct research, post ads to the most appropriate sites, and they will target ads to the candidates that you want to employ.
-If you want to ensure that your jobs are advertised to the right people, at the right time, and they get the greatest exposure, then using a targeted recruitment agency will ensure that your ads and listings are targeted to the right people.
+If you want to ensure that your job advertised to the right people, at the right time, and they get the greatest exposure, then using a targeted recruitment agency will ensure that your ads and listings are targeted to the right people.